batfish/batfish/README.md

 A primary use case for Batfish is to validate configuration changes *before* deployment (though it can be used to validate deployed configurations as well).
 Pre-deployment validation is a critical gap in existing network automation workflows.
 By  Batfish in automation workflows, network engineers can close this gap and ensure that only correct changes are deployed.

 **Batfish does NOT require direct access to network devices.** The core analysis requires only the configuration of network devices.
-Additional information from the network may be fed into Batfish to enhance the analysis.
-Examples include:
+This analysis may be enhanced using additional information from the network such as:
 * BGP routes received from external peers
 * Topology information represented by LLDP/CDP